Cipher suite: Vulnerabilities

 A cipher suite is as secure as the algorithms that it contains.
-If the version of encryption or authentication algorithm in a cipher suite have known vulnerabilities the cipher suite and TLS connection may then vulnerable.
+If the version of encryption or authentication algorithm in a cipher suite have known vulnerabilities the cipher suite and TLS connection may then be vulnerable.
 Therefore, a common attack against TLS and cipher suites is known as a downgrade attack.
 A downgrade in TLS occurs when a modern client connects to legacy servers that are using older versions of TLS or SSL.

 When initiating a handshake, the modern client will offer the highest protocol that it supports.
 If the connection fails, it will automatically retry again with a lower protocol such as TLS 1.0 or SSL 3.0 until the handshake is successful with the server.
 The purpose of downgrading is so that new versions of TLS are compatible with older versions.
 However, it is possible for an adversary to take advantage of this feature and make it so that a client will automatically downgrade to a version of TLS or SSL that supports cipher suites with algorithms that are known for weak security and vulnerabilities.
 This has resulted in attacks such as POODLE.

 One way to avoid this security flaw is to disable the ability of a server or client to be able to downgrade to SSL 3.0.
 The shortcoming with this fix is that some legacy hardware cannot be accessed by newer hardware.
 If SSL 3.0 support is needed for legacy hardware, there is an approved TLS_FALLBACK_SCSV cipher suite which verifies that downgrades are not triggered for malicious intentions.